reillymc/reillymc-site/README.md

 # reillymc website

-This repo contains the source for reillymc.com, a personal website and portfolio.
-It is built with Svelte.
+This repository contains the source code for [reillymc.com](reillymc.com), a personal portfolio website for showcasing projects and skills.
+It is built with SvelteKit, and currently builds and deploys as a static site.

 ## Developing